fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/applications.md

 outlined in the figure below.

 ![Image](.//media/general-guidance-application-libraries-01.png)
-General structure of a message and role of an Application Library
+General structure of a message and role of an Application

 A **FIXM Application** captures messaging related data elements and reuses and restricts relevant subsets of the FIXM Core data structures.
 FIXM Core is independent and does not require an update when changes in a FIXM Application occur.